 Internal environmental management involves continuous adaptation of operations, improved procedures and continuous updates of knowledge and information management related to environmental issues.
 Our car and travel policies have an explicit environmental focus.
 For example, train travel is required for all business trips of less than four hours travel time.
-Office premises, IT equipment, supplies and travel are examples of the direct environmental impact resulting from our operations.
+Office premises, IT equipment, supplies and travel are examples of the direct environmental impact resulting development and to ensure that employees have the same incentives as the owners to create long-term value.
+Carnegie therefore offers employee ownership schemes.